ecole1rllco/portfolio/README.md

 # 🌸 Personal Portfolio

-Welcome to my portfolio!
-This little corner of the internet is a showcase of my skills, projects, and a great way to get in touch.
-It's a responsive website built with some fantastic modern tech, featuring a friendly, interactive front end and a super reliable backend to handle messages.
+This is my personal portfolio, where I showcase the projects I’ve built, the skills I’m passionate about, and how to get in touch.
+It’s a fully responsive web app built with React, Node.js, and AWS, featuring a playful, interactive front end and a dependable backend that effortlessly handles messages and other server-side tasks.

 ## 🌱 The Features